ProgramExperienceThe BookPricingSponsorFAQReserve a Seat — $99

-Your child will become a published author.In a single day.
+Your child becomes a published author.

-Led by bestselling author David Viergutz
+Led by bestselling author David Viergutz · 30+ novels · MFA in Creative Writing

 The Promise

-A day that ends with a spark that will last a lifetime.
+One day that ends with a spark

 They Write